Causes, Effects, Solutions

-- conduct a “green audit” of his/her household. (see Attachment One)
+- conduct a “green audit” of his/her household. (see Handout One)

-- list three changes that can be made within the household to help combat global warming. (see Attachment One)
+- list three changes that can be made within the household to help combat global warming. (see Handout One)

 - Computers with internet access.
 If computer access is not available for students, the teacher can print and distribute the information to the students.